turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

   `C <sub> O2 </sub> `

 ## What are empty elements?
-  Is an element that only requires a opening tag.
+  Are elements that only requires a opening tag.

 ## What is semantic markup?
   Semantic markup is is used to describe the content of your web pages more accurately.
-The are elements that were designed add extra info to the pages for screen readers or search engines.
+They are elements that were designed add extra info to the pages for screen readers or search engines.

 ## What are three new semantic elements introduced in HTML 5?
 Use page 431 in the book to find more about these new elements.
   1. <div>